Community information about drug education

 • the evidence-based guidance for age-appropriate content

 • a focus on the drugs to which young people are most likely to be exposed to.
-This includes medications, tobacco, alcohol and cannabis.
+This includes medications, tobacco, e-cigarettes, alcohol and cannabis.

 Use Drug education in NSW government schools fact sheet to inform members of the school community.